mconstantine/fa-2023/README.md

 #### Backend

-The backend runs on Node and Postgres, with TypeORM and routing-controllers over Express.
-You'll need to run database migrations in order to bring it up to speed, can't do this with Docker as the database is in another container:

-- `cd backend`
-- `npm run migration:run`
+The backend runs on Express over Node and Postgres.
 To use it:

 - `cd backend`
 - `npm start` to run the server